mouadk/Insomnihack2024/README.md

 This repository houses demos for Insomnihack2024 conference: Hijacking the JVM and bypassing RASP [https://insomnihack.ch/talks-2024/#R7W9JV].

 ## Rasp Agent
-I've implemented a basic, naive RASP agent to demonstrate bypass techniques.
+I've implemented a basic, naive RASP agent [rasp-agent](rasp-agent) to demonstrate bypass techniques.
 Please do not regard it as a guide for implementing RASP.
 It was primarily used for demonstration purposes.
 Don't use it in production!.